CSK ropes in Bravo as bowling coach ahead of 2023 IPL | Sports-Games

 Legendary West Indies all-rounder Dwayne Bravo has been appointed as the bowling coach of IPL franchise Chennai Super Kings ahead of the 2023 season.

-Bravo has called time on his playing days in the IPL, having played for CSK since the tournament's inception in 2008.
+Bravo has called time on his playing days in the IPL, having played since the tournament's inception in 2008.

 He will replace Lakshmipathy Balaji, who is taking a break for one year due to personal commitments.